 fall inside a hole

-Tomy Train accessories
+Tomy Train Accessories

 Tomy Train's accessories were a mix of Plarail accessories adapted for the system and original accessories that took advantage of the Tomy Train system's features.
 Initial accessories were a mix of staples like bridges and railroad crossings, Plarail adaptations, and cool new cranes and vehicles that played into the freight and train standards.
 Many accessories had additional studded surfaces which were removed over time.